Activity note: Transfer to the hotel from Calgary Airport at 3:00 p.m. included in program cost. Hotel check-in available from 4:00 p.m.

 Afternoon: Arrive to Calgary and transfer to picturesque Banff.
 Program Registration.
 5:00 p.m.
 Come meet our group leader in the lobby and get your welcome packet.
 If you arrive late, please ask for your packet when you check in and the front desk will be happy to help you.

-Dinner: We'll have a welcome dinner at a local restaurant.
+Dinner: We'll have a welcome dinner at the hotel.

 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.
 You may also wish to explore what the town has to offer.

 Activity note: Walking up to 2 miles on pavement and groomed trails, some stairs and uneven terrain at historic site.
 Approximately 1.5 hours on the coach with stops at points of interest including an expert-led walk at Johnston Canyon.

 Breakfast: At a local restaurant, the breakfast buffet offers hot and cold choices, plus juice, milk, coffee, tea, water.